LibreCAD/docs/getstart/install.rst

 Build from Source Code
 ----------------------

 For the most current up-to-date version of LibreCAD with the latest enhancments and fixes, it can be built for source.
-Build instruction are in the :ref:`appendix <build>.
+Build instructions are in the :ref:`appendix <build>`.